QWhy work with a private counselor?

 QHow often do students meet with their counselor?

-For those students who have opted in to one of our comprehensive packages, students meet with their counselor on the following schedule: As a freshman and sophomore in high school we meet on a monthly basis.
-As a junior, meetings are accelerated to every three weeks, and as a senior, meetings are accelerated again to every two weeks.
+For those students who have opted into one of our comprehensive packages, students meet with their counselor on the following schedule: As a freshman and sophomore in high school we meet at least once a month.
+As a junior, meetings are accelerated to at least once every three weeks, and as a senior, meetings are accelerated again to at least every two weeks and frequently more as your student is working through their college application process.
 Sometimes between scheduled meetings, an issue at school may arise, or a program opportunity may result along with an application deadline, or perhaps a student may simply have a question.
-In these cases, you or your student should feel free to reach out to us.
+In these cases, you or your student should always feel free to reach out to your counselor.
 With our comprehensive packages, we do not watch a clock.

 QDo counselors meet with students on nights and weekends?